luttje/filament-user-attributes/README.md

 4. Similarly wrap the array for your columns (in the `table` method) in `self::withUserAttributeColumns()`.

 5. Have the resource implement the `UserAttributesConfigContract` method `getUserAttributesConfig()` to return the model instance that decides which custom user attributes are available.
-This is the model with the `ConfiguresUserAttributes` trait (like the user).
+This is the model with the `ConfiguresUserAttributes` trait (like the user or tenant).

 **Your resource should now look something like this:**